microsoft/vscode-apimanagement/README.md

 # Azure API Management Extension for Visual Studio Code (Preview)

-Use the Azure API Management extension to perform common management operation on your Azure API Management service instances without switching away from Visual Studio Code.
+Use the Azure API Management extension to perform common management operations on your Azure API Management service instances without switching away from Visual Studio Code.

 [Azure API Management](https://aka.ms/apimrocks) is a fully managed service that helps customers to securely expose their APIs to external and internal consumers.
 API Management serves as a facade and a front door for the API implementations and enables their frictionless consumption by developers.
 Visit [this page](https://aka.ms/apimlove) for more information and resources related to Azure API Management.